Giraut/flipper_zero_noptel_lrf_sampler_3d_printed_case/README.md

 ![Assembly #6](images/assembly6.jpg)

-- Connect a voltmeter to the LRF supply terminal block, set the voltage selection switch to 5V, start the app on the Flipper Zero to turn on the power, then adjust the voltage to 5V using the miniature pot on the D-SUN MP1584 module.
+- Connect a voltmeter to the LRF supply terminal block, set the voltage selection switch to 5V, start the app on the Flipper Zero to turn on the supply, then adjust the voltage to 5V using the miniature pot on the D-SUN MP1584 module.

 ![Assembly #7](images/assembly7.jpg)